Rubel Castle: Construction of the castle

 Though Rubel slept in one of the giant citrus refrigerators, the walls of thick cork were not sufficient sound insulation to allow him peace from his mother's parties.
-Beginning in 1968, Rubel began building a small get-away house in the empty 1,000,000 gallon concrete reservoir, using cement and discarded champagne bottles.
+Beginning in 1968, Rubel began building a small get-away house in the empty 145,000-gallon concrete reservoir, using cement and discarded champagne bottles.
 The walls of the reservoir provided privacy and a noise barrier while he built the bottle house.
 The project lasted 20 years, culminating in what is now called the Rubel Castle.

-Past 1968, with the help of his friends and close family, the castle grew to be thousands of square feet with towers five stories high.
-Rubel and his associates built the structure without architectural plans, utilizing salvaged river rock, cement, steel, aluminum, telephone poles and wine bottles.
-Old motorcycles, tires, sand-filled rubber gloves, a camera, a golf club and a toaster are some of the items that protrude from the castle.
+Beginning in 1968, with the help of his friends and close family, the castle grew to be thousands of square feet with towers five stories high.
+Rubel and his associates built the structure without architectural plans, using salvaged river rock, cement, steel, aluminum, telephone poles and wine bottles.
+Old motorcycles, tires, sand-filled rubber gloves, a camera, a golf club and a toaster are some of the items that protrude from the castle walls.

 A restored 1911 Seth Thomas clock works runs the brass bells and clock that crown one of the high towers, which is 74 ft high.
 In the middle of the property sit a 1940s-era Santa Fe caboose, as well as old trucks and tractors.
 There is also a cemetery with rejected marble tombstones, but it contains no graves.

 Legacy

-Huell Howser interviewed Rubel for Videolog in 1990 and, after Michael's passing, his nephew Scott, in 2011.
+Huell Howser interviewed Rubel for Videolog in 1990 and, after Michael's death, his nephew Scott, in 2011.

 The castle has hosted royalty including Prince Philip.
-Some other notable guests have been former President Dwight D. Eisenhower, Henry Kissinger, the Archbishop of Canterbury Robert Runcie, and Governor George Deukmejian.
+Some other notable guests have been former president Dwight D. Eisenhower, Henry Kissinger, the Archbishop of Canterbury Robert Runcie, and Governor George Deukmejian.

 In March 2005, Rubel donated the Castle to the Glendora Historical Society.

-Many television programs, music videos, and movies have been filmed on castle grounds, including NBC's Heroes, Our Flag Means Death, and T-mobile's Frankenstein commercial.
+Many television programs, music videos, and movies have been filmed on castle grounds, including NBC's Heroes, Our Flag Means Death, and a Frankenstein commercial by T-mobile.

 Rubel Castle was added to the National Register of Historic Places in 2013.